 Lasting change is possible.

 Openforwards believe that you need more from us to make lasting change possible.
 It’s not enough to talk about your problems.
-We all need to learn the psychology skills that our parents and schools weren’t able to teach us.
+We all need to learn the psychology skills our parents and schools couldn’t teach us.
 That’s why we are specific and direct.

-Humans are a complex species, and to master your mind, you need to do more than challenging your thoughts.
+Humans are a complex species, and to master your mind, you must do more than challenge your thoughts.
 We’ll teach you:

 - How to handle your emotions